Erectile Dysfunction & Oriental Medicine

 - Abdominal distention, flatulence, alternating constipation and diarrhea

-- Tongue is normal or dark, maybe with red edges and pulse is generally wiry
+- The tongue is normal or dark, maybe with red edges and pulse is generally wiry

 - Regulate and soothe Liver Qi